J. Hardin Peterson

 James Hardin Peterson (February 11, 1894 – March 28, 1978) was a U.S. Representative from Florida.

 Early life and career

 Peterson was born in Batesburg, South Carolina.
 His family moved to Lakeland, Florida, in 1903, and he attended the public schools there.
 Peterson graduated from the University of Florida College of Law in 1914.
-He was admitted to the bar and was a law clerk in the General Land Office the same year.
+He was admitted to the bar and was a law clerk in the United States General Land Office the same year.
 He entered private practice in Lakeland in 1915.